Yes, some women can thank their genes for that youthful glow. But they don’t have the market cornered on smooth and seemingly ageless skin.

 Many women have dry, flaky skin because they don’t eat enough good fats—essential fatty acids.
 Fat is needed to absorb fat-soluble vitamins like vitamins A, D, E and K.

-Enjoy some guacamole this summer, serve olives on your appetizer tray, enjoy almond butter on your whole grain toast topped with banana slices, and top your yogurt with almonds and sunflower seeds.
+Enjoy some guacamole, serve olives on your appetizer tray, enjoy almond butter on your whole grain toast topped with banana slices, and top your yogurt with almonds and sunflower seeds.